 Debt Service Reserve Funds are reserves required by bond covenant or other contractual requirement to be maintained through the life of the debt issue.
-These funds generally do not have a need for liquidity, and may be invested in longer term maturities within the overall guidelines of this Policy.
+These funds generally do not have a need for liquidity and may be invested in longer term maturities within the overall guidelines of this Policy and bond covenants.